rachichi/DH110/Assignments/A07/Assignment07.md

 ## Cognitive Walkthrough

-Will be completed in class.
+Completed in class and included in Assignment 8.

 ## Usability Test